josharrington/docker-usenetter/README.md

 Usenetter keeps track of which torrents it has downloaded inside finished.pickle.
 This is a pickle file for a python list containing the urls downloaded.
 If this is cleared for any reason, usenetter will pick up torrents that have been downloaded previously.
 Therefore, it is recommended RSS feeds include a date limited feature such as maxage.

+When uploading is complete, the files are deleted.